 In addition to the disadvantage of being a passive technology, ActivePure has more promising test results.

 For instance, a test of a PECO unit reduced Coliphage φX174 (a common testing surrogate for more dangerous viruses) in the air by 98.7% in 24 hours.
-By comparison, the Aerus Medical Guardian reduced the same virus by over 99.99% in only one hour.3
+By comparison, the Aerus Medical Guardian reduced the same virus by over 99.99% in only 1 hour.2

-For an even more startling comparison, the same laboratory (Aerosol Labs) tested both the ActivePure Medical Guardian and a PECO-based unit in two separate experiments.
+For an even more startling comparison, the same laboratory (Aerosol Labs) tested both the ActivePure Medical Guardian and a PECO-based unit in 2 separate experiments.
 This lab used the same size test chamber (562 cubic feet) and the same bacteriophage (MS2 RNA virus) to test both units.
-After 60 minutes, the PECO unit's best log reduction (out of 4 tests) was 4.71 (or slightly under 99.999%) while the Aerus Medical Guardian's log reduction was 6.06 (or slightly over 99.9999%...below the detection limit when you factor in the standard deviation).4 That may not seem like a significant difference at first, but it represents over a factor of ten in the number of viral particles.
+After 60 minutes, the PECO unit's best log reduction (out of 4 tests) was 4.71 (or slightly under 99.999%) while the Aerus Medical Guardian's log reduction was 6.06 (or slightly over 99.9999%—below the detection limit when you factor in the standard deviation).3 This means that the ActivePure device neutralized over 10 times the number of viral particles.

 You may think it is unfair of us to pit a small home unit vs. a medical grade unit, but PECO's medical unit had an even larger performance gap.
-After one hour, it reduced MS2 by only 99.9477%.
-This may be because the experiment tested only the filters used in PECO's medical unit, and not the unit itself.
+After 1 hour, it reduced MS2 by only 99.9477%.
+This may be because the experiment tested only the filters used in PECO's medical unit and not the unit itself.
+It may also be because this experiment was performed under different conditions.
 Further data is required to draw a definitive conclusion.

 Net LOG reduction summary for the ActivePure Medical Guardian (Image credit: Aerosol Labs)